benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 However, as you may have already observed, the *Windows* executables (.exe) for the *Time Stamper* program on the [releases page for this repository](https://github.com/benfertig/timestamper/releases/) are not simply standalone *Time Stamper* executables like the one you just generated, but rather *Inno Setup* installation wizards that extract the *Time Stamper* program files and save them onto your computer.

-If you would like to know how to package the *Time Stamper* program into an *Inno Setup* installer, follow the instructions below.
-Packaging the *Time Stamper* program into an *Inno Setup* installer is not necessary to make the *Time Stamper* program run properly, and will not alter the functionality of the *Time Stamper* program in any way.
-Therefore, creating a *Time Stamper* installer is optional.
 Some of the advantages of packaging the *Time Stamper* executable into an *Inno Setup* installer are:
 * You can display additional information about the program in the installation wizard.
 * You can include additional files in the installation (e.g. a copy of the *Time Stamper* program's license).
 * You can decide where the contents of the *Time Stamper* installer should extract to (e.g. the user's desktop).
 * You can give the program an extra sense of proffesionalism.

+With that being said, packaging the *Time Stamper* program into an *Inno Setup* installer is not necessary to make the *Time Stamper* program run properly, and will not alter the functionality of the *Time Stamper* program in any way.
+Therefore, creating a *Time Stamper* installer is optional.

+If you would like to know how to package the *Time Stamper* program into an *Inno Setup* installer, follow the instructions below.